Long Pine Key Campground Closed

 During the turn of the 20th century, the number of birds plummeted under pressure from both the plume trade and the alteration of the south Florida landscape.
 In fact, protecting this dwindling population was a major catalyst for the establishment of the national park.

 Though the effort to restore the historic bird populations has been slow, Everglades National Park remains a popular destination for bird enthusiasts from around the world.
-Over 360 species have been recorded in the park and the list continues to grow.
-The Everglades remain one of the best destinations for easily observing great concentrations of many diverse species.
+More than 360 bird species have been recorded in the park and the list continues to grow.
+The Everglades remain one of the best destinations for easily observing high concentrations of many diverse species.

 CHECKLIST OF BIRDS